raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 };
 ```

-But with the Mockingbird separating how a function calls itself from the function, we can now write:
+But with the mockingbird separating how a function calls itself from the function, we can now write:

 ```javascript
 const exp = (myself, x, n) => {